ombretta/VLMs-vs-ArtHistory/README.md

   - `JenAesthetics/`: Please download and place JenAesthetics images and annotations in this folder.
 The JenAesthetics datasets can be found [here](https://github.com/Bin-ary-Li/JenAesthetics?tab=readme-ov-file).
   - `ArTest/`: ArTest is a test set of 147 painting images, well curated by art historians.
 The folder contains all the ArTest images and annotations collected in this project.

 - **`results/`**: This directory contains all the results collected in this project.
 The subdirectories contain the results for each tested dataseta and VLM, on the different prediction tasks.
-Each folder contain a `results.csv` file, with the zero-shot predictions for each painting.
+Each folder contains a `results.csv` file, with the zero-shot predictions for each painting.
 In addition, the test argument parameters are reported in the `args.json` file.
 In some cases, we include the confusion matrix of the predictions (`confusion_matrix.png`).

   ````
   results